 What’s the Difference Between Travel, Local & International Health Insurance?

 The difference between travel insurance and international health insurance can be confusing for expats and frequent travellers.
 Both types of insurance are designed for people who are living & working abroad, but each has a different purpose.
+There is also a local health insurance option.
 This article will help you make an informed choice on the right insurance cover for your needs.

 Sure, both travel insurance and international health insurance will cover you when you’re spending time abroad.
 And you may have some cover in your home country with a local health insurance policy.
 But having the wrong cover might leave you with unexpected medical expenses when you’re living, working or travelling abroad.